Want to participate in a short research study? Help shape the future of investing tools and earn a $40 gift card!

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

-Our information suggests that insiders maintain a significant holding in Ovid Therapeutics Inc..
-Insiders have a US$25m stake in this US$65m business.
+It seems insiders own a significant proportion of Ovid Therapeutics Inc..
+It has a market capitalization of just US$409m, and insiders have US$89m worth of shares in their own names.
 It is great to see insiders so invested in the business.
 It might be worth checking if those insiders have been buying recently.

 General Public Ownership

-The general public, with a 12% stake in the company, will not easily be ignored.
+With a 29% ownership, the general public have some degree of sway over OVID.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 Private Company Ownership